Sous Vide Pork Tenderloin (With Maple Mustard Sauce)

 - best pork roast sous vide

-For tips on sous vide cooking as well as handy charts for timing and temperature for various proteins, check out our best sous vide recipes and tips.
+For recipes and tips on sous vide cooking as well as handy charts for timing and temperature for various proteins, check out our best sous vide recipes and tips.

-Sous Vide Pork Tenderloin Recipe – Maple Mustard
+Sous Vide Pork Tenderloin (with Maple Mustard Sauce)

 - Sous vide equipment: Immersion circulator or oven-type sous vide